The Bankrate promise

 Apply for a secured credit card

-A secured credit card offers a higher approval rate because it uses collateral to ensure that you don’t bite off more than you can chew.
-If you apply for a secured credit card, you may owe an initial deposit that doubles as your credit limit.
+A secured credit card offers a higher approval rate because it requires collateral to ensure that you don’t bite off more than you can chew.
+If you apply for a secured credit card, you’ll owe an initial security deposit that usually doubles as your credit limit.
 You then use your credit card and make your monthly payments like normal.

 Line of credit